Chief of Staff Salary (2025): U.S. Average Pay?

 Per the COS Network report, the top-earning industries for Chiefs of Staff are:

-3. Sports & Media
+Sports and Media

 And...from Ask a Chief of Staff:

-1. Technology, Information and Media
+Technology, Information, and Media

-2. Financial Services
+Financial Services

 How To Use This Data

-Going into your job search, interview, or negotiation, learn all you can about the scope of the role at that particular organization so that you can come to a FAIR number in terms of compensation.
+Going into your job search, interview, or negotiation, learn all you can about the scope of the role at that particular organization so that you can come to a fair number in terms of compensation.

-• If it's your first career path, you might take a little less than benchmark compensation or your exact pay target if it provides other opportunities—namely acquiring additional skills, exposure to top management, solving critical issues, and gaining insight into daily operations and operational activities.
-You can learn a LOT on the job.
+Make sure the organization is aligned with your personal goals.
+The job of Chief of Staff is not a “phone it in” job.
+If it's your first career path, you might take a little less than benchmark compensation or your exact pay target if it provides other opportunities — namely acquiring additional skills, exposure to top management, solving critical issues, and gaining insight into daily operations and operational activities.
+You can learn a lot on the job.
 I often compare it to an on-the-job advanced degree or mini-MBA.

 Salary Matters, But...